All Episodes

 Now, it's not being carried by any of the networks right now.

-It's only on C SPAN.
+It's only on C-SPAN.

-This from the party that embraced Yasser Arafat, who was the most frequent visitor to the Clinton White House, outside, of course, uh Monica Lewinsky and the people paying to sleep in the Lincoln uh bedroom.
+This from the party that embraced Yasser Arafat, who was the most frequent visitor to the Clinton White House, outside, of course, Monica Lewinsky and the people paying to sleep in the Lincoln bedroom.

 This from the party that demands that Condoleezza Rice negotiate with the Syrian dictator, who does more than speak, but who arms the terrorists seeking to destroy Israel.

-They boycott and are now ripping to shreds an ally, the Prime Minister of Iraq.
+They boycott and are now ripping to shreds an ally, the prime minister of Iraq.

 This from the party that armed the North Korean communists in the Clinton administration.

-Now, uh the the Iraqi president ought to be quiet about this, he's got his own problems.
+Now, the Iraqi president ought to be quiet about this.

-This is this is uh almost indescribable.
+This is almost indescribable.

-The blatant politicization of of what was an upbeat, gracious speech full of gratitude and full of lofty goals, plenty of high ideals.
+The blatant politicization of what was an upbeat, gracious speech full of gratitude and full of lofty goals, plenty of high ideals.

 We don't have a plan from them.